Frequently Asked Questions

 The IDE will stop working immediately, if there are no available licenses left in the pool.

-- How can I move a license to the License Server?
+- How can I move a license to the floating license server?

 - Which license is used if there are both product-specific licenses and All Products Pack licenses?

 For one IDE instance, a product-specific license is issued.
-If the same user launches another IDE and there are no more product-specific licenses available for it on the License Server, but there are All Products Pack licenses available, then an All Products Pack license is issued for both IDEs.
+If the same user launches another IDE and there are no more product-specific licenses available for it on the floating license server, but there are All Products Pack licenses available, then an All Products Pack license is issued for both IDEs.
 The product-specific license in this case is revoked so that someone else could use it.

 - What happens if there is only one suitable license left on the server and two clients connect?

-The License Server processes requests according to a first-in-first-out scheme.
+The floating license server processes requests according to a first-in-first-out scheme.
 If there is only one suitable license, it will be issued to the client that connected and requested it first.
 The second user will get a warning

 No suitable licenses.